AnthraxisBR/aws-sec-graph/README.md

 # Purpose

-Give a overview of AWS Security Group and EC2 instances, allowing you to see the relation over instances X security groups X opened ports.
+Give a graph of the AWS Security Groups and EC2 instances relation.
+Thsi allow you to see the relation over instances X security groups X opened ports based on AWS Filters(with boto3) ou Port filters.

 # Requirements